Eamonn Walker: Early career in UK

-1997 to present – Hollywood and U.S. television
+1997 to present – Hollywood and American television

 He appeared as Jake Brown in the miniseries Supply & Demand in 1997.

-The same year he won the major role of Kareem Saïd on the American television drama series Oz on HBO in the United States.
+The same year he won the major role of Kareem Saïd on the American television drama series Oz on HBO.
 The series was set in a fictional maximum-security prison, and the character Walker played was a new inmate who was a devout Muslim.
 Walker spent time at a mosque in Harlem doing research on the Nation of Islam and American Muslim culture, explaining "As an actor, my portrayal had to be real."
 He appeared in the first episode on 12 July 1997 and he continued to play the role until the third episode of the final season in 2003.
 He won the award for Best Actor in a Dramatic Series in the inaugural CableACE Awards for his performance in the first series of Oz in the ceremony held in Los Angeles.
 Then in 1999 he received a Satellite Awards nomination for Best Actor in a TV Drama Series for his performances in Oz.

-In 2000 Walker appeared in two films: the crime drama Once in the Life, acting alongside and being directed by Laurence Fishburne on his directorial debut; and the fantasy mystery Unbreakable, alongside Bruce Willis and Samuel L. Jackson.
+In 2000, Walker appeared in two films: the crime drama Once in the Life, acting alongside and being directed by Laurence Fishburne on his directorial debut; and the fantasy mystery Unbreakable, alongside Bruce Willis and Samuel L. Jackson.
 Walker also appeared in the de facto series finale of Homicide: Life on the Street, Homicide: The Movie.
-In 2001 he returned to British television starring as John Othello in a modern adaptation of the William Shakespeare play Othello on ITV, opposite Christopher Eccleston.
+In 2001, he returned to British television starring as John Othello in a modern adaptation of the William Shakespeare play Othello on ITV, opposite Christopher Eccleston.
 For his role he won the Best male performance in television award at the first ever Black Film Makers (BMF) Film and Television Awards ceremony for the UK's leading black TV and film stars, which was held at the Grosvenor House Hotel in London in September 2002.

-In 2003 he starred in the war film Tears of the Sun as Ellis "Zee" Pettigrew alongside Bruce Willis.
+In 2003, he starred in the war film Tears of the Sun as Ellis "Zee" Pettigrew alongside Bruce Willis.
 Walker also appeared in an episode of the Fox Network drama series The Jury.
 The next year he made another return to British television in an episode of the crime drama Rose and Maloney.